oakis/minahallplatser/README.md

 The project also uses fabric.io to track usage over time and retention mostly.
 For tracking user behavior it uses Mixpanel.

+## Backend service

+The app has used multiple backends because I like to learn new things. (including js/node, c#/dotnetcore2 & python3) Current backend is written in Python3: https://github.com/oakis/MinaHallplatserPy

 ## Download from Google Play

 https://play.google.com/store/apps/details?id=com.oakis.minahallplatser